pantheon-systems/documentation/source/content/guides/new-dashboard/03-personal-settings.md

 ## Machine Tokens

+Machine tokens are used to uniquely identify your machine and securely authenticate via Terminus.

+The token key will only be shown once and provides the same access as your username and password.
+To learn more about machine tokens, refer to the [Creating and Revoking Machine Tokens](/machine-tokens) documentation.

-## Early Access Features
+## Preferences

+### New Pantheon Features

+#### Redesigned Dashboard Interface

-If you would like to be directed to the new dashboard interface when you log in to Pantheon, select **ON**.
+If you would like to be directed to the redesigned Dashboard interface when you log in to Pantheon, select **ON**.
 Otherwise to disable this feature, select **OFF**.

-If you choose to use the new Dashboard, you will not be able to navigate to your User or Organization Dashboard.
-Certain features, such as site billing, are not currently available in the new Dashboard.
+If you choose to use the redesigned Dashboard, you will not be able to navigate to your User or Organization Dashboard.
+Certain features, such as site billing, are not currently available in the redesigned Dashboard.